-- Gostelow Park's pump track in Otatara offers a family-friendly environment suitable for all ages and skill levels, encouraging community engagement.
+- Gostelow Park in Otatara hosts a family-friendly pump track, ideal for all ages and skill levels, fostering community connection.

-- Accessible for bicycles, scooters, skateboards, inline skates, and wheelchairs, the park ensures inclusivity for all visitors.
+- Accessible for bicycles, scooters, and skateboards, the park promotes inclusivity for a wide range of visitors.

 Location and Access

-If you're looking for a family-friendly cycling spot near Invercargill, you'll find it at Gostelow Park, located at the corner of Dunns Rd and Oreti Rd in Otatara.
+Located near Invercargill, the Otatara Pump Track sits at Gostelow Park on the corner of Dunns Rd and Oreti Rd in Otatara.

-The park is open to the public, inviting families and individuals to enjoy the cycling experience together.
+The park is open to the public, encouraging everyone to experience the joy of cycling in a shared space.

 Facilities and Features